School of Social Sciences and Philosophy

 The School of Social Sciences and Philosophy consists of the Departments of Economics, Political Science, Sociology and Philosophy.
 With more than 50 full-time academic members of staff and postdoctoral fellows, the School enjoys an international research profile in its constituent departments.
 Its postgraduate programmes consist of a combination of taught Masters degrees and Ph.D. degrees.
 All four Departments offer Ph.D. students a rigorous training in their respective disciplines as well as the opportunity to write original and high-quality Ph.D. theses.

 The Ph.D. in Economics is a competitive degree aiming to rank among the best flagship Economics programmes in Europe and produces the largest number of research degrees of any Economics department in Ireland.
 Importantly, it blends an innovative curricular part, which offers optional courses jointly with other departments in Ireland, with a unique research environment that promotes close interaction with the faculty.
 Currently, the department has 18 full-time academic staff and almost 30 research students.
+The deadline for applications for the September 2022 intake is April 1st 2022.

 The Philosophy Department offers an internationally renowned integrated PhD programme in conjunction with the School of Philosophy in University College Dublin (UCD).
 The programme combines a choice from a set of intensive courses in most areas of philosophy with a traditional emphasis on conducting original research.
 Our research students play an active role in shaping the research life of the Department, in particular, by organising a large number of workshops, reading and study groups.